TNikolai/webpack-static-gen-hmr/README.md

 # Webpack static generator with hot module replacement.

 This repository shows how to configure from scratch project with hot module replacement plugin and webpack static files generation.
-For view rendering used jsx and React.
+For view rendering used React jsx.

 ### It is lightweight project config which includes:
 * babel